 Focusing on a sense of connection between you, such as through healthier communication, may well re-ignite the sexual connection as well.

-Unresolved conflict in other areas can “leak” over into your sex life.
+Unresolved conflict in other areas can leak into your sex life.
 While some spouses may still have a strong desire for sex, many will experience conflict as breaking the connection between you, and will need to have that addressed before they can be open to sex.
 So conflict over money, parenting, in-laws, household chores, or other issues can block physical (and emotional) intimacy.

 Sex will suffer when the other aspects of a marriage are characterized by anger, entitlement, avoidance, keeping secrets, and/or lack of communication.